Velo Escapes LogoVelo Escapes

 Airfare - Flights and travel to and from the destination

-Bike rental — Bike rental if you don't bring your own — available as an optional add-on
+Bike rental - Bike rental if you don't bring your own - rent directly from Fair Wheel Bikes (see the Bike Rentals section)

 Travel protection - Travel insurance and personal trip protection